What Is Welcome to Country and Why Do We Do It?

 Indigenous Culture at Guardian

-“The Guardian Curriculum advocates for children’s rights,” says NSW/ACT Curriculum Mentor Priscilla Carmichael.
+“The Guardian Curriculum advocates for children’s rights,” says Head of Curriculum Priscilla Carmichael.
 “Fundamental to this is the right of Aboriginal and Torres Strait Islander children.”

-Carmichael is passionate about teaching Guardian children to move past the idea simply respecting all cultures.
-“The Educators’ Guide to the Early Years Learning Framework for Australia recognises that ‘cultural competence in relation to Aboriginal and Torres Strait Islander peoples is distinctly different from the broad idea of “respecting all cultures”’.”
+Carmichael is passionate about teaching Guardian children to move past the idea of simply respecting all cultures.
+“The Educators’ Guide to the Early Years Learning Framework for Australia recognises that ‘cultural competence in relation to Aboriginal and Torres Strait Islander peoples is distinctly different from the broad idea of ‘respecting all cultures’.”

 For this reason, we aim to specifically educate our children about Aboriginal customs, cultural practices and symbols of respect.